 STEPHANIE'S HERO'S ⎮ Charlottesville Newsplex - CBS19 ABC16 FOX27 ⎮ Reported by Stephanie Satchell ⎮April 9, 2012

 For the rest of the story, see "Many Hats Disclaimer"

 THE MIAMI HERALD ⎮Reported by Marcella McCarthy ⎮November 15, 2011

 Caring for the Caregiver: New Book Gives Insight Into How to Be a Friend—to Both Alzheimer’s Patients and Those Caring for Them

 ". . .
 After she cared for her husband who had a brain tumor, and after she failed multiple times to have a child, Mary Cail's life took an even darker turn.
-In 2000, in the middle of winter in Charlottesville, Va., while searching for her husband on hospital grounds, she found him, Dr. Wayne Cail — a Miami native who had attended Hialeah High — dead in the parking garage.
+In 2000, in the middle of winter in Charlottesville, Va., while searching for her husband on hospital grounds, she found him, Dr. Wayne Cail — a Miami native who had attended Hialeah High — dead.
 Wayne had taken his own life. . ."

 Also see also "The Miami Herald Article"